-After a protracted battle, engineer/producer/innovator Roger Nichols succumbed to pancreatic cancer on April 9, 2011 at age 66.
+Roger Nichols NASHVILLE, TN—After a protracted battle, engineer/producer/innovator Roger Nichols succumbed to pancreatic cancer on April 9, 2011 at age 66.
 Roger is famously linked to the work of Steely Dan (and the solo works of Dan-mates Donald Fagan and Walter Becker), and to artist John Denver.
-Roger worked on multiple Grammy winning projects over his career--six for his work with Steely Dan and another for a Denver project--and his discography includes a long list of other artists’ projects.
+Roger worked on multiple Grammy winning projects over his career—six for his work with Steely Dan and another for a Denver project— and his discography includes a long list of other artists’ projects.
 He is the recipient of a Recording Academy Lifetime Achievement Award.

-I first met Roger in the early Nineties, just before he moved to Nashville for a few years.
-During his time in Twang Town, Roger spent a good deal of time with us at my then-employer, Masterfonics, where he tracked and mixed Roseanne Cash, cut vocals on and mixed John Denver, and mastered Steely Dan projects.
-We’d sometimes end up in the shop as well, poking at some device with test gear, and the results provided fodder for Roger’s EQ magazine columns.
-The folklore of Roger and Steely Dan includes, after his discovery that several generations of Steely Dan CDs were made from the wrong masters (Dolby-A encoded, EQ’d for vinyl masters on tape, as opposed to the original Sony 1610 digital masters, which had been lost), a vocal and public campaign that eventually forced the label to fund the retransfer and remastering of the entire catalog, done at Masterfonics by Glenn Meadows with Roger alongside.
+I first met Roger in the early ’90s, just before he moved to Nashville for a few years.
+During his time in Twang Town, Roger spent a good deal of time at my then-employer, Masterfonics, where he tracked and mixed Roseanne Cash, cut vocals on and mixed John Denver, and mastered Steely Dan projects.
+We’d sometimes end up in the shop as well, poking at various devices with test gear, and the results provided fodder for some of Roger’s EQ magazine columns.
+The folklore of Roger and Steely Dan includes, after his discovery that several generations of Steely Dan CDs were made from the wrong masters (Dolby- A encoded, EQ’d for vinyl masters on tape, as opposed to the original Sony 1610 digital masters, which had been lost), a vocal and public campaign that eventually forced the label to fund the retransfer and remastering of the entire catalog, done at Masterfonics by Glenn Meadows with Roger alongside.

 Roger was an outspoken and highly visible member of the pro audio community.
 He had the kind of vibrant personality, perpetual enthusiasm and a ready openness that attracted legions of fans—something accomplished by very few on the engineer’s side of the console.
 With wit and tenacity, Roger would fearlessly champion quality and good engineering practice, publically embarrassing many manufacturers who cut corners.